Stratford Artists During Covid-19

 Of course, writing is not limited to novels, and Stratford has plenty of playwrights living in and visiting the city due to their involvement with the Stratford Festival.
 These include Kate Hennig, Liza Balkan, Lee MacDougall, Mark Crawford, and Heather Debling.

 Songwriting is also based on story and Stratford is home to numerous songwriters including Loreena McKennitt, Ron Sexsmith, Ali Matthews, and Dayna Manning.
 As well, Emm Gryner lives in nearby St. Marys.
-Many of these talented musicians have participated in the Stratford Writers Festival’s popular Songwriters Circle events.

 All in all, if you’re looking for creative inspiration—or just to bump into one of your favourite writers—you’ll find it in Stratford.